 In the event that I would want to change my allocation, say from it’s current 90% stocks/10% bonds, all I have to do is log into my account, move the dial and save.
 Betterment takes care of the rest!

 Higher Returns: This is huge for everyone.
 By using Betterment, they invest my money for me.
 I am not on my own when the market drops and get scared.
 They keep me in the market which is exactly what you want to do when investing for the long-term.
 Constantly buying and selling is going to get you nowhere fast.

 Access Anywhere: You can access your account at home and on the go with apps for Android and Apple.

 In a nutshell, Betterment makes investing as easy as it possibly can be.
 They provide professional money management for those without a lot of money to invest and do so for a fee that is more than reasonable.
 All you do is open the account, tell them what you want to invest your money for (long-term savings, a house, etc.) and set up a monthly automatic transfer to Betterment.
 From there, Betterment handles the rest.
 They rebalance your portfolio, make sure it is instantly diversified, reinvest dividends for you and minimizes any taxes.
 All for a super low fee that you can’t get anywhere else for someone doing the same thing.

 Full Disclosure: I am not getting paid for this review.
-If you do click on the ad below and open an account to get the $25 bonus, I will get a commission.
+If you do click on the ad below and open an account, I will get a commission.
 (Thank you in advance for anyone that does go this route.)
 I personally have a Betterment account and think it is a great thing.

 Have you tried Betterment?
 What do you see as the benefits and drawbacks of the site?